ttscoff/readwise_to_devonthink/README.md

 If you run into issues, please follow these steps

 1. Ensure that you've created the config file at `~/.local/share/devonthink/rw2md.yaml`.
 This will make it easier to update the script with revisions because you won't have to edit the config at the top every time.
-2. Set the clock back by editing `~/.local/share/devonthink/readwise_last_update` to a time that will include your last highlight, or to the problematic highlight if the issue is with a particular highlight.
-Repeat this step as needed until you can replicate the issue.
+2. Use the `--back` option to parse back a set period of time, e.g. `3h` or `1d`.
+Increase period as needed to replicate the issue.
+Include `readwise_to_devonthink.rb -v` to get verbose output.
+The final command should look like:

-3. Run `readwise_to_devonthink.rb -v` to get verbose output.
+        readwise_to_devonthink.rb --back 1d -v

-4. Copy the output from step 3 to a private gist, or to a text file you can attach to a forum post.
+3. Copy the output from step 3 to a private gist, or to a text file you can attach to a forum post.
-5. Share the gist in the Issues [here](https://github.com/ttscoff/readwise_to_devonthink/issues), or create a post on <https://forum.brettterpstra.com> and attach the text file there.
+4. Share the gist in the Issues [here](https://github.com/ttscoff/readwise_to_devonthink/issues), or create a post on <https://forum.brettterpstra.com> and attach the text file there.

 **NOTE:** The verbose output will likely contain the content of the highlight or the entire Markdown content of the highlighted page/text.
 If this is private for any reason, [share it with me privately](https://brettterpstra.com/contact/), or try to replicate the issue with non-private content and redact the output as needed.